AndreasYager/SP1-Community-Science-Museum/README.md

 # Community Science Museum

-This project is a website for a sciene museum.
+This project is a website for a science museum.
 It is an assignment for the first year of Noroff Front End Development.

 ## Description